Things to do in Rotorua

 Well, I’m happy to report that I probably got one of the most unique experiences out there under my belt and now you’re in the know too, you’re welcome!

-Check out Paddleboard Rotorua; they found an epic spot to take people seeking some adventure and a different way of seeing the famous glowworms.
+Check out paddleboarding in Rotorua – it’s an epic spot to take people seeking some adventure and a different way of seeing the famous glowworms.

-First, you’ll start your night out by sunset SUPing which, in itself, is gorgeous.
-Nev was our leader for the trip, and he guided us along the lake to two secret spots where there’s a magical cave you can just lay down on your SUP board, look up, and be transported to another planet.
+First, you’ll start your night out by sunset SUPing, which, in itself, is gorgeous.
+Our trip leader guided us along the lake to two secret spots where there’s a magical cave you can just lie down on your SUP board, look up, and be transported to another planet.

 Book this tour: Twilight Stand-Up Paddleboard Tour and Glow Worm Experience